Submitty/submitty.github.io/_docs/developer/rensselaer_center_for_open_source/2026_Nick_Ciuica.md

 goes with ([PR#13051](https://github.com/Submitty/Submitty/pull/13051))

 ### Reflection
+I have learned so much during my time working on Submitty.
+Our heavy emphasis on teamwork and reviewing allowed me to pick up new technologies quickly and begin making contributions across multiple of Submitty's systems.
+For example, I've gained experience writing CI tests, using virtual environments in python, work with View-Controller-Model architecture in PHP and Twig, and much more.

+In Submity's fast-paced, open-source environment, I've gained confidence in my skills as a software developer, tester, and engineer.

 Working on Submitty this summer has been an invaluable experience.
 My contributions to Submitty started as picked-up PRs and frontend tweaks, but I quickly began working across multiple systems of Submitty, including making new CI tests and assisting in our move to using a virtual environment for our python scripts.
 Contributing to PRs daily and assisting in reviewing and testing has made me much more confident Our fast-paced changes and our emphasis on teamwork and reviewing make me confident that this opportunity has been as valueable as a traditional internship.